rectorphp/getrector-com/resources/docs/integration-to-new-project.md

 }
 ```

-This means our code base *can* use features from PHP 7.4.
-But it doesn't mean we it actually uses them.
+This means our code base *can* use features from PHP 7.4, but it doesn't mean it actually uses them.
 So at first, we check what is the lowest version our codebase uses:

 ```php
 <?php